reedessick/lvalertHeartbeat/README.md

 In particular, it is unlikely that many humans would be woken up for interesting events because that action is prompted by the application of a particular label within GraceDb and the software that applies that label receives information from GraceDb via LVAlert.

 Another possible concern is a non-LVC member listening in on alerts which could contain information that is currently not released to electromagnetic observers (e.g.; component masses).
-This would not prevent us from actually perform our science but could cause embarrassment.
+This would not prevent us from actually performing our science but could cause embarrassment.

-### alternate architectures
+### Alternate architectures

 We may also consider defining the concept of a public LVAlert node.
 This would allow multiple username/password pairs to publish to the same node and remove the need to share netrc files between the client and server.